rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Dolby Vision Verification:**

    - For each stream, the test:
-     - Iterates over the available Dolby Vision levels provided by `getDolbyVisionInfo`.
+     - Iterates over the supported Dolby Vision levels.
      - Sets each level and prompts the user with a Yes/No question to confirm the setting:
        - **"Has Dolby Vision level {DolbyVision} applied?
 (Y/N):"**
        - The user should respond with **Y** for Yes if the Dolby Vision level is applied correctly or **N** for No if it is not.